 I went around all day yesterday talking to myself (I know, it's a problem) debating whether or not to post this soup for you today.
 It's not that it's not blog-worthy or that any of us didn't fall madly in love with it.
-It's just that despite the fact that it's the first week of summer, it's a balmy 70ºF here in New York today--not exactly soup weather.
+It's just that despite the fact that it's the first week of November, it's a balmy 70ºF here in New York today--not exactly soup weather.
 But this soup is so delicious and such a wonderful one-bowl meal, that I decided to throw caution to the wind (which believe me, is going to start fiercely blowing any day now) and share it anyway.
 It's that good!!

 In my former life when I used to dance, the studio I studied and worked at, was actually around the corner from the soup place that was the inspiration for the "Soup Nazi" episode on Seinfeld.
 Long before it was popular, my friends and I would scrape together the money (it was kind of expensive for starving artists, but hey, we were starving) and go wait on the line to buy soup from him.
 And while the episode is a brilliant exaggeration of the quirks of this particular soup place, it was true that if the guy liked you, you might get bread, fruit and a piece of chocolate with your order, but if you asked too many questions or didn't order quickly enough, you'd only get soup and maybe some saltines!
 Ah, the good old days!
 This soup sort of reminds me of the kinds the soups they sold there.